 The SnowPro Core Recertification Exam (COF-R02) is designed for professionals who hold an active SnowPro Certification and need to maintain their credential.
-This exam validates your continued expertise in Snowflake's core capabilities, from data architecture to security and performance optimization.
-Whether you're renewing your certification or deepening your knowledge, this page provides a clear roadmap of what to expect, how the exam is structured, and how to prepare effectively.
+This exam validates your continued expertise across Snowflake's core platform capabilities, from data loading and transformation to security and performance optimization.
+This page provides a focused study roadmap, covering the exam syllabus, question formats, and practical preparation strategies to help you pass confidently.

 Use this topic map to guide your study for Snowflake COF-R02 (SnowPro Core Recertification Exam) within the SnowPro Certification path.